zhiyuan5986/sparse-frontier/README.md

 ## TL;DR

+**The evaluation framework for training-free sparse attention in LLMs**

+This repository serves two main purposes:
-This repository contains the official implementation for the paper "[The Sparse Frontier: Sparse Attention Trade-offs in Transformer LLMs](https://arxiv.org/abs/2504.17768)".
-We perform a large-scale empirical evaluation of *training-free* sparse attention methods in LLMs (7B to 72B parameters) on long sequences (16K to 128K tokens) across diverse tasks.
+1. **Reproducing results** from our paper "[The Sparse Frontier: Sparse Attention Trade-offs in Transformer LLMs](https://arxiv.org/abs/2504.17768)"

-**Key Findings:**
-1.  **IsoFLOPS:** For very long sequences, larger, highly sparse models are preferable to smaller, dense ones under a fixed compute budget.
-2.  **Sparsity Limits:** Higher sparsity can be tolerated during decoding than prefilling while preserving accuracy (correlating with model size), but even moderate sparsity often degrades performance on at least one task.
-3.  **No Universal Best:** The optimal sparse attention strategy depends on the task and inference phase; no single method excels everywhere.
-4.  **Scaling Laws:** We introduce and validate scaling laws specific to sparse attention, suggesting our findings generalize.

-**Conclusion:** Sparse attention is a key tool for long-context LLMs but requires careful evaluation of accuracy-efficiency trade-offs for specific applications.
-This codebase enables reproducing our experiments and further research.
+2. **Providing a starting point** for your own sparse attention research and development

+### Key Features

+- **Comprehensive task suite**: 9 diverse evaluation tasks spanning retrieval, multi-hop reasoning, and information aggregation with carefully tuned prompts and clean preprocessing pipelines
+- **Model-agnostic architecture**: Universal attention interface that works with any vLLM-supported model without model-specific modifications
+- **Clean extensibility**: Abstract base classes (`AbstractTask`, `AbstractSample`) for easy extension to new tasks and attention mechanisms

+### Getting Started with Sparse Attention

+If you're new to sparse attention and want to understand how these patterns work, we recommend starting with our companion repository: [nano-sparse-attention](https://github.com/PiotrNawrot/nano-sparse-attention).
+It provides clean, educational PyTorch implementations with interactive Jupyter notebooks that you can use to experiment and learn before diving into the optimized implementations in this repository.

 ## Setup

 Follow these steps to set up the environment and prepare for running experiments:

 1.  **Create Virtual Environment and Install Dependencies:**
-    Set up a dedicated Python environment and install the required packages, including compiling custom CUDA kernels.
+    Set up a dedicated Python environment and install the required packages, including compiling custom CUDA kernels

     ```bash
     # Create a virtual environment using Python 3.11